Queensland Camp Sites

 There’s quite a few places you can stop at on the way to and from Cape York, and Moreton Telegraph Station is right on the edge of the road.
 It’s picturesque, peaceful, has a few walks and is a great place to camp.
 It is however, awfully expensive, but if you can get past that its certainly worth a stop.

-Cape York is well known for its beauty, and Elliot Falls, Twin Falls and the Saucepan contribute hugely to that.
-If you want to camp nearby, you can stay at Elliot Falls Campground, which needs to be pre-booked.
+Cape York is well known for its beauty, and Eliot Falls, Twin Falls and the Saucepan contribute hugely to that.
+If you want to camp nearby, you can stay at Eliot Falls Campground, which needs to be pre-booked.
 It’s fairly standard bush camping, but you are within walking distance of three amazing waterholes.

 Alau Beach